 Income and assets limits are indexed each year.
-The numbers I’ve used are those that will apply from July 1 this year.
+The numbers I’ve used are those that apply from July 1 , 2021.

 Back when I worked for Social Security (yes, before it was called Centrelink), the system was, well, let’s just call it a dog’s breakfast.
 Income from shares was treated one way, income from bank accounts and term deposits another.
 Pensioners were keeping their cash in cheque accounts (which paid no interest) just to maximise their pension.
 At the time, term deposit rates were about 15 per cent.